zmark333/OscillaTroll/README.md

 # OscillaTroll
 the more the better

-If you ever felt that you didn't have enough oscillator than here is the solution!
+If you ever felt that you didn't have enough oscillator then here is the solution!

-The program have 10 oscillator and in every oscillator the user can change the raltive pitch, the gain, can use fm modulation and can change between three type of waveforms.
-Moreover the program has an ADSR compontent, which can change the whole synthesisers ADSR datas.
+The program has 10 oscillators and in every oscillator, the user can change the relative pitch, the gain, can use fm modulation, and can change between three types of waveforms.
+Moreover, the program has an ADSR component, which can change the whole synthesizer's ADSR data.

-After the downloading you have to run the code and after a restart your DAW's plugin manager hopefuly will find.
+After the downloading, you have to run the code and after a restart, your DAW's plugin manager hopefully will find it.

-This project use Juce open-source cross-platform (juce.com).
+This project uses Juce open-source cross-platform (juce.com).